nachosca/doc_appointments/README.md

 Running the app:
 - Execute `rails s` to start the server.
 - With postman or any other app, hit the endpoints.
-- You can find the file 'postman_collection.json', where you can import it into postman
+- You can find the file 'postman_collection.json', where you can import it into postman.
+It contains all the requests.

 ## Models